lianne-code/narrative-council-v2/README.md

 ---

-The brief is the only document in your marketing process that nobody scrutinizes.
+The brief is the only document in your marketing process that nobody scrutinizes as much as the final product.
 It's also the only one where scrutiny would actually matter.

-Most brief reviews happen on the final execution — when the cost of a hard conversation is highest and the ability to change anything meaningful is lowest.
-A room of well-paid executives will spend forty minutes debating a sentence most readers will skim.
-Nobody spent forty minutes on the brief that produced it.
+Instead, a room of well-paid executives will spend forty minutes debating a sentence most readers will skim.
+The irony is that nobody spent forty minutes on the brief that produced it.

 The Narrative Council moves the scrutiny upstream.
 Run it on the brief — or whatever you have that functions as one — before writers touch it, before stakeholders see it, before the Safety Tax starts accumulating.